sveinpg/build-your-own-react/README.md

 Time to get your hands dirty.

-To make your life easier, we have marked the task with a :throphy:
+To make your life easier, we have marked the task with a :trophy:

 ## React.createElement()